-- Yann Barnet: San Martin University, Peru
+Yann Barnet: San Martin University, Peru

-The Task Force also involves a group of correspondence members who can access documents and make recommendations to the core team – although the expert group would final say on publications, documents, and action plans.
+    The Task Force also involves a group of correspondence members who can access documents and make recommendations to the core team.
+The expert group would final say on publications, documents, and action plans.